turingschool/curriculum/source/projects/jstwitter.markdown

 Then call the `tweet` method with this new string as the parameter message.

 Try sending a DM to your personal Twitter account.
-Try sending yourself a DM.
 If the DM doesn't show up it is probably because you can only send DMs to people who are following you.
 Start following your `your_testing_account_username` account from your personal account and try it again.

 #### Step 2 - Error Checking DM-ability